Nigerian fintech Appzone raises $10M for expansion and proprietary technology – TechCrunch

 “Most of these companies operating in end-user applications have to depend on services from core banking and interbank processing to be able to get their own offerings out there.
 For us, I think we have an advantage in terms of costs and flexibility because we are already operating in both layers,” Emeratom said in relation to what he thinks of competition.

 The company is coming out to blitz scale its products and services after working in stealth mode for more than a decade.
-One way it wants to carry this out will be to take its pan-African expansion sternly even though a large part of its 450 clients are based in Nigeria.
-Other countries with a presence include the Democratic Republic of Congo, Ghana, Gambia, Guinea, Tanzania, and Senegal.
+One way it wants to carry this out will be to take its pan-African expansion seriously even though a large part of its 450 clients are based in Nigeria.
+Other countries with a presence include the Democratic Republic of Congo, Ghana, Gambia, Guinea, Tanzania and Senegal.
 Before now, Appzone lacked the resources to push into these markets aggressively even though they showed promise.
 But having closed its Series A, the plan is to drive growth in these countries and expand across more African countries.

-Another means Appzone plans to achieve scale is by growing its engineering team — a department it takes pride in.
+Another means Appzone plans to achieve scale is by growing its engineering team — a department in which it takes pride.
 These engineers make up half of Appzone’s 150 employees and there are plans to double down on this number.
 Like most Nigerian startups these days, Appzone is big on senior engineers.
 Still, while it might present a problem to other companies, Emetarom says the company has no issue training promising junior talent to grow in expertise.

 “Our proprietary tech allows us to innovate at a fraction of a cost, and they are built by essentially the best local talent available.
-Because those systems are really complex and the level of innovation required is on another level, we literally seek out the to 1% of talent in Nigeria,” he remarked.
-“We know that even though the expertise isn’t there, we can accelerate acquiring that expertise when we train the very best talents.
+Because those systems are really complex and the level of innovation required is on another level, we literally seek out the top 1% of talent in Nigeria,” he remarked.
+“We know that even though the expertise isn’t there, we can accelerate acquiring that expertise when we train the very best talent.
 The more we train our engineers, the faster they grow in terms of expertise, and they will be able to deliver at the same level of world-class quality we expect.“

-Back to the round, a noteworthy event is that most investors who took part are based in Nigeria despite its size.
+Back to the round, a noteworthy event is that most investors who took part are based in Nigeria, and from publicly disclosed information, this is arguably the largest round led by investors from the country.
 CardinalStone Capital Advisers, a Lagos-based investment firm, led the Series A investment.
-Other investors based in the country include V8 Capital, Constant Capital, and Itanna Capital Ventures.
+Other investors include V8 Capital, Constant Capital and Itanna Capital Ventures.
 New York-based but Africa-focused firm Lateral Investment Partners also participated.

-Before now, Appzone closed a $2 million from South African Business Connexion (BCX) in 2014.
+Before now, Appzone closed a $2 million round from South African Business Connexion (BCX) in 2014.
 Four years later, it raised $2.5 million in convertible debt and bought back shares from BCX in the process.
 But overall, the company says it has raised $15 million in equity funding.

 “Appzone is building a disruptive fintech ecosystem that will be the backbone of Africa’s finance industry with products across payments, infrastructure and software as a service.
 The impact of Appzone’s work is multifold — the company’s products deepen financial inclusion across the continent whilst providing best-fit and low-cost solutions to financial institutions.
 Its emphasis on premium talent also helps stem brain drain, rewarding Africa’s best brains with best in class employment opportunities,” he added.

 Appzone’s funding continues the fast-paced investment activities witnessed by Africa’s fintech space after a slow January.
 In the last two months, more than eight fintech startups have secured million-dollar rounds.
-This includes very large rounds by South African digital bank TymeBank ($109 million) in February and African payments company, Flutterwave ($170 million) in March.
+This includes very large rounds by South African digital bank TymeBank ($109 million) in February and African payments company Flutterwave ($170 million) in March.